Obstacles to Transformation

 The idea of delivering a major transformation project overnight is obviously not realistic.
 Technology change takes time, especially when considering procurement timescales, security requirements and configurations.
 It is also critical to take staff, citizens and other stakeholders on the same journey – you can’t impose improved service from above!

-Of course a major project has limitations including: i) Competing priorities, ii) The risk of the project overrunning, iii) Risk of going over budget, iv) Unclearly long term funding, v) Concern if the benefits will be realised.
-But most critically, if a implementation is going to take a year, that is a year of not delivering improved citizen service and not providing better support to staff.
+But most critically, if an implementation is going to take a year, that is a year of not delivering improved citizen service and not providing better support to staff.

 It's Possible to Move Faster